cheese1/medusawiki/Switching-your-Synology's-Medusa-to-the-new-repository.md

 `git://github.com/pymedusa/Medusa.git`
 4) Restore your backup, and restart Medusa.

-Thats it. :+1:
+That's it. :+1:

 Note: By default the synocommunity sickbeard-custom package uses port 8083, and Synocommunity's Medusa package uses port 8899.
 So if you restore your backup between the two the port will also be restored back.
-Therefor make sure you open the Medusa page with the correct port.
+Therefore make sure you open the Medusa page with the correct port.

 ## Explained with illustrations.